Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Multivariate geometric measures

 for any $x\ne 0$ with $K,\,c>0$. \item An immediate consequence of the lower bound is that, whenever $\pr$ satisfies condition \eqref{eqn:unif-direction-density-decay}, we have

 \end{enumerate} \end{Remark}

-Theorem~\ref{thm:hd-decay-light-tail} completes the study on the relationship between the asymptotic behaviour of the halfspace depth and its underlying probability measure, since, in the heavy-tailed case, the decay rate has been provided by \cite[Proposition~2]{He2017} under some classical conditions when considering a regularly varying framework.
-Recall that a positive measurable function $G$ is said to be {\it regularly varying (RV)} at infinity with index $-\beta$, with $\beta>0$, denoted by $G\in RV_{-\beta}$, if for any $x>0$, $\displaystyle \frac{G(tx)}{G(t)} \underset{t\to\infty}{\longrightarrow} x^{-\beta}$ (if $\beta=0$, $G$ is said to be slowly varying at infinity).
+Theorem~\ref{thm:hd-decay-light-tail} completes the study on the relationship between the asymtotic behavior of the halfspace depth and its underlying probability measure, since, in the heavy-tailed case, the decay rate has been provided by \cite[Proposition~2]{He2017} under some classical conditions when considering a regularly varying framework.
+We recall that a positive measurable function $G$ is said to be {\it regularly varying (RV)} at infinity with index $-\beta$, with $\beta>0$, denoted by $G\in RV_{-\beta}$, if for any $x>0$, $\displaystyle \frac{G(tx)}{G(t)} \underset{t\to\infty}{\longrightarrow} x^{-\beta}$ (if $\beta=0$, $G$ is said to be slowly varying at infinity).

 Let us enunciate Proposition~2 in \cite{He2017} when assuming that the probability measure has a density that is RV. \begin{proposition}[\textnormal{Proposition~2 in \cite{He2017}, adapted to our notation and case}] Let $\pr$ be a probability measure on $(\real^d,\calB(\real^d))$ with non--vanishing continuous density $f$ on $\real^d$, such that the map $y\mapsto \|y\|^d f(y)$ is bounded in every compact neighbourhood of the origin, and there exist a positive function $\la:\real^d \to \real^{+}$ and a function $V\in RV_{-\alpha}$, with $\alpha>0$, such that